 Traditional vegetables to add to the mix would be onions, carrots, celery, and peas – but instead I've used onion powder, kept the celery, and added red bell pepper.
 The whole pie can be prepared in advance, then warmed through in the oven when you're ready to eat.

 Add some olive oil to a large skillet and place over a medium heat.
-Brown off some lean ground beef.
-Add a chopped red bell pepper, chopped celery*, onion powder, tomato puree, dried thyme, Worcestershire sauce, red wine, beef stock, and bay leaves.
+Brown off some lean ground beef then drain off any excess liquid.

 Low Carb Cottage Pie #lowcarb #glutenfree #keto Click To Tweet